Skip to main content

 Exclusive Entertainment

 Next, don’t miss out on all the special experiences!
-The “Boo to You” parade is one of the best in the parks!
+The “Boo to You” parade is among the best in the parks!
 If you can stay up late, I’d recommend seeing the parade during its second run when it’s less crowded.
 The parades run at 9:15 pm and 11:15 pm each party night.

 Finale of Hocus Pocus Show